alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

   1. Publishers should be able to publish named events with payload
   2. Subscribers should be able to subscribe to events matching a name and should receive the payload object with every event

-Such a system is already bundled with rails: its [ActiveSupport::Notifications](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html)(ASN).
+Such a system is already bundled with rails: its ASN.
 ASN is used through out rails internally for instrumentation.
 The basic implementation of ASN is such a simple yet powerful API that we can start our PUBSUB implementation on top of it.

 ## <a name="basic-publisher">Publisher</a>